This is the personal website of Chaya Rivka Zwolinski, Director of the Breslov Research Institute’s new women’s program, BRI Women.

 I have seen my relationships with others, myself and God grow, even when they are challenging.
 And I’m continuing to work on them.
 That’s why I started BreslovWoman.org for women like you.
 I want to share the powerful benefits of Breslov inspiration with women who care about relationships as a key to self-knowledge.

 How do you connect?
 You can email me at crz1 @ optonline.net or use the contact form below.
 If you are interested in having me speak to your group, lead a workshop, or see me for counseling or coaching, please mention that in the subject line.
-Also, why not join the breslovwoman community and group on Facebook and on Twitter, too?
+Also, why not join the breslovwoman y group on Facebook and on Twitter, too?
+To get the free daily mini-lesson, Rebbe Nachman’s Remedies, join the WhatsApp group here.

 If you’d like to speak to me, please use the contact form at the bottom of this page (scroll down.)
 I look forward to hearing from you.